lux4rd0/kasa-collector/README.md

 ## About The Project

 <center><img src="https://labs.lux4rd0.com/wp-content/uploads/2021/07/kasa_collector_header.png"></center>

 **Kasa Collector** is a set of scripts deployed with Docker that collects data from [Kasa](https://www.kasasmart.com/us/products/smart-plugs) Smart Plugs.
-Once deployed, you can use Grafana dashboards to visualize that data.
+Once deployed, you can visualize that data using Grafana dashboards.

 A live set of dashboards using this Collector [are available](https://labs.lux4rd0.com/kasa-collector/) for you to try out.

 ## Getting Started

-The project builds a pre-configured Docker container that takes different configurations based on how often you wish to poll your Kasa devices.
+The project uses a Docker container that may be configured to accept different settings for how often you wish to poll your Kasa devices.

 ## Prerequisites